Plains Hog-nosed Snake (Heterodon nasicus)

 There are no subspecies of plains hog-nosed snake recognized.

 In Iowa, the plains hog-nosed snake has a very spotty distribution due mostly to a preference for a particular habitat and the result of habitat fragmentation and destruction.
 The sand prairies in which it lives are now very rare in Iowa.
-Populations may be found in the Mississippi Alluvial Plain and a small area of northern Iowa.
+Populations may be found in the Mississippi Alluvial Plain.
 Past records indicate loss of populations in Iowa (Christiansen, 1998).
 If a specimen is found, contact us or the DNR.

 The plains hog-nosed snake is best known for is its method of protection.
 When confronted, it may remain still to blend in with its surroundings or it may hide its head under its coils.
 If discovered, the hog-nosed snake will spread its jaws and neck like a cobra while puffing up its body.
 This is one of the few Iowa snakes that actually hiss with great vigor; only the bullsnake rivals it.
 The hog-nosed snake will strike, but with a closed mouth!
 This behavior causes it to be called blow snake, spreading adder, hissing adder, or puff adder by local people.
 If this front fails and persecution persists, it will twist and turn as though in pain and then roll over on its back and play dead!
 With a wide open mouth and tongue hanging out, almost nothing can persuade it to move.
 Even if it is picked up, the serpent remains limp and lifeless.
 It may bleed from the mouth and cloaca and expel musk or fecal matter or even regurgitate recently eaten food.
 It closes off the opening to the esophagus and salivates.
 This is to prevent the swallowing of dirt and is readily observed in H. platirhinos.
 Only one thing gives the act away: if it is righted, it will immediately roll onto its back again.
 If left alone, the snake will crawl away and resume its activities.
 The eastern hog-nosed snake is quite a bit more eccentric with its act than the plains hog-nosed snake.